Amazon's Prime Day runs into early snags

 NEW YORK (AP) - Amazon's website ran into some early snags Monday on its much-hyped Prime Day, an embarrassment for the tech company on the shopping holiday it created.

-Amazon didn't immediately respond to a request for comment, but by about 4:30 p.m., many Prime Day links were working.
+In an email to The Associated Press, it said "many are shopping successfully" and that in the first hour of Prime Day in the U.S., customers ordered more items than in the same time frame last year.

-The hiccups could mute sales and send shoppers elsewhere on one of Amazon's busiest sales days.
-Analyst Sucharita Mulpuru-Kodali at Forrester Research called it a "huge deal."
+Still, the hiccups could mute sales and send shoppers elsewhere during one of Amazon's busiest sales periods that's also a key time for it to sign up new Prime members.
+Shoppers have lots of options, as many other chains have offered sales and promotions to try to capitalize on the Prime Day spending.

+Analyst Sucharita Mulpuru-Kodali at Forrester Research called the glitch a "huge deal."

 "This is supposed to be one of their biggest days of the year," she wrote in an email.
 "I am shocked this caught them off guard.
 But I guess the lesson is to not have a big unveil during the middle of the day when everyone comes to your site all at once."